RedEdge967/Doctor-Strange/README.md

 > ##### Note: When launching the game on Windows and macOS, you might get a notice about security.
 Choose to run the game anyway.
 On macOS, you may need to open Security and Privacy tab in System Preferences.

+## Support this game 🤝
+- If you think this game is good, support this project by starring and sharing this project with your friends

+## Can I contribute? ✍️
+- Sure.
+Open an issue, point out errors and what not? wanna fix something yourself? open a PR and I really appreciate it

+## Questions? ❓
+- If you have any doughts reguarding this project, ask any questions in discussions